NPEasyAPIs/mobilenet-example/README.md

 Deploy on your own Heroku App or...

-Try our Simple Web API for free that also supports base64 encoding and the Tensorflow Coco SSD object detection model: https://rapidapi.com/AIImageClassifier/api/ai-image-classifier
+Try our simple Web API for free that also supports base64 encoding and the Tensorflow Coco SSD object detection model: https://rapidapi.com/AIImageClassifier/api/ai-image-classifier